 Plan the best you can

-Download our suggestions for a full- and half-day of preschool to see two examples of ways to lay out a daily schedule.
+Download our suggested full- and half-day preschool schedules to see two examples of ways to lay out a daily schedule.